FutureGatewayFramework/fgDocumentation/usage.md

 PTV can be enabled by a configuration flag, in this case session tokens are verified against an existing portal which answers to a given endpoint.
 A username and password is necessary to contact the portal endpoint and an https connection should be adopted.
 The portal returns a flag telling if the user is allowed or not and optionally further information such the user name and its group in the portal so that this information can be used  to map the portal user with a futuregateway user.
+While processing APIs using tokens related to users not yet registered in the API Server, the new user will be automatically registered using as reference the received subject field.

 ## Debug with Liferay using Shibboleth
 Once connected get from the browser shibboleth session and pass it as cookie; for instance: